Advertisement

 asthma treatment equipment

-Millions of people worldwide have asthma, a respiratory condition where the airways become narrow and constricted.
+Millions of people worldwide have asthma, a respiratory condition in which the airways become narrow and constricted due to swelling.
 This swelling can be exacerbated by allergens, irritants in the air, illness (like having a cold or the flu), stress, weather, medications, and physical activity.
 Exacerbations are often referred to as “asthma attacks.”

 Asthma is a chronic condition, meaning there is no cure.
 Treatment for asthma focuses on monitoring and control.
 This includes preventing asthma attacks, addressing asthma attacks when they occur, reducing the impact that asthma has on everyday life and activities, and limiting the long-term impact that asthma has on lung function.

-For some patients, asthma symptoms persist even when following a treatment plan.
-These patients may have difficult-to-control asthma or a type of difficult-to-control asthma called severe asthma.
+For some people, asthma symptoms persist even when following a treatment plan.
+These people may have difficult-to-control asthma or a type of difficult-to-control asthma called severe asthma.

 Difficult-to-control asthma

-A person with difficult-to-control asthma will need to take corticosteroid inhalers regularly, use proper technique with inhalers, take all medications on a consistent schedule, avoid triggers and allergens that exacerbate symptoms, and make lifestyle changes that can improve asthma control (such as losing weight, if a person is overweight).
+A person with difficult-to-control asthma will need to take combination inhalers regularly.
+Combination inhalers combine corticosteroids, which act to tame inflammation, and long-acting bronchodilators, which keep airways open.
+It’s critical to use proper technique with inhalers, take all medications on a consistent schedule, and avoid triggers and allergens that exacerbate symptoms.
+Making lifestyle changes that can improve asthma control (such as losing weight, if a person is overweight) is also important.

-If you are having difficulty getting your asthma under control, it is important that you and your healthcare provider identify other health conditions that could be causing your symptoms or making your asthma more difficult to control, such as GERD (gastroesophageal reflux disease), vocal cord dysfunction, COPD (chronic obstructive pulmonary disease), or obesity.
+If you are having difficulty getting your asthma under control, it is important that you and your healthcare provider identify other health conditions that could be causing your symptoms or making your asthma more difficult to manage.
+These may include gastroesophageal reflux disease (GERD), vocal cord dysfunction, chronic obstructive pulmonary disease (COPD), or obesity.
 Working with your healthcare provider to get a full picture of your overall health is important to treating asthma.

 Severe asthma

 If your asthma symptoms persist despite following a treatment plan, it is important that you continue to work with your healthcare provider to find a treatment approach that works.
 While asthma is a relatively common condition, it should not be taken lightly.
-Asthma that is not uncontrolled and/or severe can have a major impact on a person’s quality of life and can cause serious complications.
-In a given year, asthma is the main cause for more than 1.7 million emergency room visits and results in over 3,000 deaths.
+Asthma that is not controlled and/or severe can have a major impact on a person’s quality of life and can cause serious complications.
+In a given year, asthma is the main cause for more than 1.4 million emergency department visits and results in over 3,500 deaths, according to the Centers for Disease Control and Prevention.

 Article sources open article sources

 American Academy of Allergy, Asthma & Immunology.
-Asthma Overview.
+Related Conditions.
+Accessed July 24, 2025.

 Featured Content